Finland • Born on December 22nd

 Janne joined Watsi on March 20th, 2014.
-Seven years ago, Janne joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Janne's most recent donation traveled 4,300 miles to support Joy, a newborn baby from Kenya, to fund surgery on her foot.
+Nine years ago, Janne joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Janne's most recent donation traveled 5,600 miles to support Jerry, a 57-year-old man from Philippines, to remove a mass in his neck.

 Janne has funded healthcare for 85 patients in 14 countries.